-The second module, Pre-Incident / Incident, provides multiple injects that builds on the injects provided in Module 1.
-The injects are designed to facilitate an active shooter event in an industrial area, as well as an office environment.
-The goal of inject 2 is to assess the ability of a facility to provide an initial response to a pending or actual active shooter event.
-Inject 2a and 2b provide an early warning that a potential workplace violence incident may be imminent, with 2a consisting of a family member reporting irrational behavior of an employee.
-Inject 2b provides notification that an employee has been observed brandishing a firearm within the facility.
-Inject 2c and 2d offer a little more complexity by the event initiating with little to no notice.
-Inject 2c is based on an altercation resulting in one of the participants pulling out a weapon, while inject 2d offers the most complex scenario for a disgruntled employee by locking himself in an office building with multiple employees.
+The second module, Pre-Incident / Incident, provides varying levels of complexity and information available to the participants.
+They also are designed to provide an immediate warning to the participants before the active shooter event occurs or starts with a no notice event.
+The goal of inject 2 is to assess the ability of a port to provide an initial response to a pending or actual active shooter event.
+Inject 2a and 2b provide an early warning that a potential active shooter incident may be imminent, with 2a consisting of a family member reporting another family member who just learned that his separated wife has been seeing another man and they are about to depart on a cruise together.
+Inject 2b provides notification that a passenger has been observed with a firearm heading towards the facility.
+Inject 2c offers a little more complexity by an active shooter event initiating with no notice.
+Inject 2c assumes the shooter is able to make it passed the initial screening checkpoint.
+This series of injects creates the most uncertainty as participants are not able to immediately ascertain that it's a potential domestic violence event.